 How to Cook Tempura Dishes by Ingredients

-Despite what it seems, Japanese tempura is very delicate, and actually very hard to make perfect.
+Despite what it seems, Japanese tempura is very delicate and hard to make perfect.
 Each ingredient requires a different temperature and preparation.

-You can with chicken thigh, but I do not recommend using it with chicken breast.
-This tempura batter is very thin and the surface of chicken breast is too smooth for it.
+You can use it with chicken thigh, but I do not recommend using it with chicken breast.
+This tempura batter is very thin, and the surface of the chicken breast is too smooth for it.
 For best results, I suggest using my toriten batter (regional chicken tempura) for any type of chicken.

 Yes and no. This would not particularly be suitable if you’re thinking of using tempura in a rolled sushi (in fact, we rarely put tempura for rolled sushi in Japan).
 If you want to use it for rolled sushi, you would need thicker batter like ebi furai.
 However, if you put the tempura on top of rice (nigiri style), it will work and that’s how we usually combine tempura and sushi in Japan.